Postimal/BMB-PAGE/README.md

 * GOOGLE API
 * CAROUSELE POWERED BY SLICK.JS

+To open locally

 Clone or download this Git repo onto your computer.
 Install [Node.js](https://nodejs.org/en/) if you don't have it yet.
 Run `npm install`
 Run `gulp` to run the default Gulp task

+Next

-To open project use "Live Server" in VSC or else staff like this in other IDE.
+To open project use "Live Server" in VSC or else staff like this in favourite IDE.